Dual Security for MIMO-OFDM ISAC Systems: Artificial Ghosts or Artificial Noise: Introduction

 \section{Introduction}

-Integrated sensing and communication (ISAC) has been recognized by the International Telecommunication Union (ITU) as one of the key enabling technologies for sixth-generation (6G) wireless systems.
+Integrated sensing and communication (ISAC) has been recognized by the International Telecommunication Union (ITU) as one of the key enabling technologies for sixth-generation (6G) wireless systems \cite{lu2024integrated}.
 By unifying sensing and communication within a common spectrum and hardware, ISAC enables the simultaneous transmission of information and perception of the surrounding environment \cite{liu2022integrated}.
 More importantly, sensing and communication can mutually benefit from each other within the ISAC framework.
 On one hand, wireless sensing provides real-time environmental awareness, such as object locations and mobility states, which can be exploited by communication systems to perform adaptive beamforming, handover optimization, and interference management.
 On the other hand, communication enables sensing systems to exchange information for cooperative perception and network-level data fusion \cite{meng2025cooperative}.
-Millimeter-wave (mmWave) ISAC enables a wide range of emerging applications, such as localization in autonomous vehicular networks \cite{zhen2025towards} and vital-sign detection \cite{yang2025toward}.
+ISAC enables a wide range of emerging applications, such as autonomous vehicular networks \cite{zhen2025towards}, vital sign detection \cite{yang2025toward, wu2025isac}, and unmanned aerial vehicle (UAV) networks \cite{jing2024isac, song2025overview}.

 However, since the same signal is reused for both sensing and communication, ISAC systems are inherently exposed to physical-layer security vulnerabilities.
-The first security concern arises in the communication domain, where a communication eavesdropper (Eve) may intercept the transmitted waveform and attempt to recover confidential information when the encryption key is known or compromised.
+The first security concern arises in the communication domain, where a communication eavesdropper (Eve) may intercept the transmitted waveform and attempt to decode confidential information.
 For instance, the target being detected by the transmitter can be the communication Eve who receives the joint signal and decodes confidential information, leading to data security concerns.
 The second and more distinctive threat lies in sensing security.
 Owing to the broadcast nature of electromagnetic (EM) waves, a sensing Eve can receive the reflected echoes from targets while simultaneously overhearing the direct-path signal from the transmitter as a reference waveform.
 By jointly processing the two signals, such as using a matched filter (MF), the sensing Eve can infer sensitive target information like velocity, geometric features, and even physiological information (e.g., respiration and heartbeat), thereby posing severe privacy risks.